Azure/bicep/docs/tutorial/05-loops-conditions-existing.md

 `ITERATOR_NAME` is a new symbol that is only available inside the body of the resource declaration.
 It can be any name you would like and represents the current item in the array.

-Let's remove our condition and replace it with a loop based on an input of container names:
+Let's remove our condition and replace it with a loop based on an input of container names.
+There's also a variant which gives us access to the current item's index in the array:

 ```bicep
 param containerNames array = [